How to commission a portrait drawing?

 A pencil portrait of this size, once framed, looks great on a wall or sitting on top of a living room unit.
 This size of portrait drawing is ideal for a head and shoulders portrait of one person or animal.

-The price for a portrait pencil portrait on this size of paper is £195.00
+The price for a pencil portrait on this size of paper is £195.00

 The price for a coloured pencil portrait in this size is £345.00